arnisoph/talks/README.md

 ## 2014

-* OpenNebula Conference 2014: Bootstrapping a virtual infrastructure using OpenNebula from scratch
+* Bootstrapping a virtual infrastructure using OpenNebula from scratch
 * Pulp – Software Repository Management: A brief introduction

 ## 2013